 Find the right dealer

 There are plenty of places that will sell you a gun.
 However finding a place that will take time with you is priceless.
-Many gun stores treat their customers like poorly and rush you to a sale.
+Many gun stores treat their customers poorly and rush you to a sale.
 Stay away from these.
 Walmart sells firearms but most their sales associates only know what the tag says.
 Many of the large outdoor sporting stores aren’t much better.
 When you find a dealer that will spend time with you explaining buying a handgun, get it from them.
 Even if the cost is $50 more than somewhere else.
 That time they spend with you is worth the extra cost.
 Plus if you have a problem you know they will be there to help you.

 Whether you are buying your first gun or 10th gun you need training.
 It’s possible to go to the range every day and figure out how to shot it, hitting paper ever every time.
-However there are only so many things you can do with practice.
-Unless your goals are to hit the same size target for the same distance every time you’ll need training to learn the secrets that allow you to make those difficult shots.
+However, there are only so many things you can do with practice.
+Unless your goals are to hit the same size target from the same distance every time you’ll need training to learn the secrets that allow you to make those difficult shots.

 If you keep in mind these 7 things when you are buying a handgun you won’t regret your purchase.
 Whatever the reason you buy a gun.
-Owning a handgun should be fun and unjoyful.
+Owning a handgun should be fun and enjoyful.
 If you do your research and think about what you really want you’ll enjoy your gun for a long time.
 As with every purchase it’s all about the knowledge of the item.